nimblenitin/Creating-labels-in-Nodes-K8/README.md

 1. Add Label to Node
 $ kubectl label nodes <nodename> site=india

-2. Create the Pod by using YAML with Node seletion mentioned
+2. Create the Pod by using YAML with Node selection mentioned
 $ kubectl apply -f node-specific-pod --record

 3. Check whether the Pod was created in the correct Node with corresponding Label